 Route 8 South, coming from Waterbury: Take exit 17 (Seymour Ave.).
 Take the left fork of the exit, go straight through the light onto Atwater Ave.
 At next traffic light turn right onto Division St. See above directions to continue.

-Please fill out a donation form and send it with your tax deductible check made out to the Friends of the Ansonia Nature Center, Inc. (FANCI) to 10 Deerfield Lane, Ansonia, CT 06401.
+Please fill out a Friends Membership/Donation form and send it with your tax deductible check made out to the Friends of the Ansonia Nature Center, Inc. (FANCI) to 10 Deerfield Lane, Ansonia, CT 06401.
 Thank you!

 We are looking for volunteers for a variety of different projects and programs.
 Please call us to find out how you can help.
 Download a copy of our Volunteer Form